yandex-cloud/docs/en/iot-core/operations/subscribe.md

       Where:

       - `--cert` and `--key`: Parameters for authorization using a certificate.
-      - `--topic`: A random topic name that conforms to the MQTT specification and does not start with `$`.
+      - `--topic`: A random topic name that conforms to the MQTT specification and doesn't start with `$`.
       - `--qos`: [Quality of service (QoS)](../concepts/index.md#qos).

 {% endlist %}